 • Love reading for pleasure and discuss a range of authors and different text types.

 From the minute children enter Newton Farm they will be exposed to a love of reading.
-Phonetic knowledge is developed through structured daily lessons in EYFS and KS1 which allows children to apply their phonic knowledge and skills as the route to segmenting words following the guidance in letters and sounds.
+Phonetic knowledge is developed through structured lessons in EYFS and KS1 which allows children to apply their phonic knowledge and skills as the route to segmenting words following our scheme based on ‘Letters and Sounds’

-As they develop as confident readers, children develop comprehension skills through our reciprocal reading model of guided reading.
+As they develop as confident readers, children develop varied reading skills through our bespoke reading cycle.
 This allows children to draw inferences from reading; predict details about what may happen in the text; question and retrieve information from a range of different text types and summarise the key events of what they have read.

 Every classroom has a warm and inviting book corner.
 As well as visiting our school library they also have access to wide-ranging class libraries so every child has a range of books to read and love.
-Parents also play a key part in developing pupil’s reading habits and are invited twice a week in KS1 to attend critical thinking/reading mornings where they have the opportunity to read with their children.
+Parents also play a key part in developing pupil’s reading habits and work closely with the school to develop their child’s reading further.